-She, therefore, asks God's forgiveness when she thinks resentfully of her husband.
-When her husband sins against her, no matter how often this has been true in her marriage, she gladly forgives him.
+She, therefore, asks God's forgiveness when she thinks resentfully of her husband When her husband sins against her, no matter how often this has been true in her marriage. she gladly forgives him.
 No matter how her husband treats her, she tries to convey to him that she is glad she is married to him.
 She can do this honestly because she realizes that since they are married, her life will remain intimately involved with her husband until God Himself takes one of them in death.
 The impact of this kind of godly behavior on an unsaved husband is bound to be enormous.
 Even though he is unsaved, he knows that he is wrong when he mistreats his wife.
-And as he sees her continuing faithfulness to him, her quiet submission, her continuing forgiveness, he will slowly realize that his wife is very special.
+And as he sees her continuing faithfulness to him, her quiet submission, continuing forgiveness, he will slowly realize that his wife is very special.
 By God's grace he should begin to relate his wife's beautiful conduct to Christianity.
 And by God's grace God may use this awareness to begin to open his spiritual eyes.
-This is the essence of the teaching of this helpful and hopeful verse of I Peter 3:1.

-However, this kind of patient, submissive conduct toward a tyrant of a husband may not be understood by friends and relatives.
+This is the essence of the teaching of this helpful and hopeful verse of I him in his place.
+It is not a deepens his own frustrations Peter 3:1.
+However, this kind of patient, submissive conduct Ordinarily the wife is Without realizing it the wife is toward a tyrant of a husband may not be understood by friends and relatives.
 Because they may not understand God's laws, they may tempt this dear wife by accusing her of being a "doormat" or a "patsy" or whatever.

-But because she is truly saved, she has within her an earnest desire to do the will of God.
-This continuing desire will be an integral part of her life, as I John 2:3-6 teaches.
+But because she is truly saved, she has within her an earnest desire to do the will God.
+This continuing desire will be an integral part of her life as LJohn 23-6 teaches.